 ← Back to Blog

-How To Estimate Your EV’s Charging Time
+How To Calculate Your Electric Vehicle's Charging Time

 When contemplating the switch to an EV from a gas powered car, charging time is one of the first considerations everyone looks into.
 The process of fueling up an EV can feel like an unknown when a driver has spent years filling up an ICE (internal combustion engine) vehicle.
 While pumping gas takes a few minutes, how long does it take to charge an EV?

-Link CTA to Get a Quote
+Get a Quote

 How Long Does It Take To Charge An Electric Vehicle?